 Borrego Springs is a small but thriving community six winter months a year.
 Among the many quirky aspects, the town hosts a local metalwork artist "Sky Art Sculptures" and the desert around town contains a hundred or more larger than life size steel sculptures.
-Our favorite is the 350 ft dragon sea serpent in Galeta
+Our favorite is the 350 ft dragon sea serpent in Galeta Meadows that has a head and one hump on one side of the highway and the tail with four smaller humps stretching out into the desert on the opposite side of the highway.

-A steel sea serpent 350 ft long undulates impressively from one side of the desert highway to the other.
+A steel sea serpent 350 ft long undulates impressively from one side of the desert highway to other.